Scott Gordon (ice hockey): Toronto Maple Leafs (2011–2014)

 On June 20, 2011, the Toronto Maple Leafs hired Gordon as an assistant coach under head coach Ron Wilson.
 Late in the 2011–12 season, the Maple Leafs fired Wilson as head coach, hiring Randy Carlyle as his replacement, and keeping Gordon on as an assistant.
 However, Gordon was later fired after the 2013–14 season.

 Lehigh Valley Phantoms and Philadelphia Flyers (2015–2021)

 On July 13, 2015, Gordon was named head coach of the AHL's Lehigh Valley Phantoms, the affiliate of the Philadelphia Flyers.

 Gordon was named the interim head coach for the Flyers on December 17, 2018, following the firing of head coach Dave Hakstol.
 On April 15, 2019, the Flyers named Alain Vigneault head coach and Gordon returned as head coach of the Phantoms for the 2019–20 season.

 Following the 2020–21 season, Gordon and the Flyers' organization mutually agreed to end their contract.
 Gordon had led the Phantoms as head coach for six seasons and a 186–121–40 record (and one tie due to a suspended game in 2021) as well as a stint as interim head coach of the Flyers with a 25–22–4 record in 2018–19.

+San Jose Sharks (since 2022)

+On August 12, 2022, Gordon was named as an assistant coach of the San Jose Sharks.